Negative Refraction in isotropic achiral and chiral materials: Theory

-The Drude(-Lorentz) model \cite{Drude} is a widely used theoretical framework for describing the behavior of electromagnetic waves in materials.
+The Drude-Lorentz model \cite{Drude-Lorentz} is a widely used theoretical framework for describing the behavior of electromagnetic waves in materials.
 It provides a phenomenological approach to model $\veps$ and $\mu$ of materials, including those with NR.
-In the Drude model, the equation of motion for an electron in a meta-atom can be expressed as:
+In the Drude-Lorentz model, the equation of motion for an electron in a meta-atom can be expressed as: